Program Requirements

 Ph.D.
 Course Work

-Students must successfully complete six graduate-level courses including the four required core and elective courses listed below:
+Students must successfully complete six graduate-level courses including the two required core courses and four elective courses (at least two of which MUST be ChemBE elective courses) listed below:

 Students must successfully complete six graduate-level courses, including: